ryankaplan/autodiff.js/README.md

 # autodiff.js

-This is a library for computing the derivatives of single variable functions.
-It uses a method called automatic differentiation which is often more accurate than numerical integration and much faster than symbolic differentiation.
+This is a library for efficiently and accurately computing the derivatives of single variable functions.
+It uses a method called automatic differentiation.

 If you're interested in how it works, an excellent introduction is 'An Introduction to Automatic Differentiation and MATLAB Object-Oriented Programming' by Richard Neidinger.
 This library is loosely based on sections 5 and 6 of that paper.